Getting “smart” at home

 What exactly is a “smart” home?

 The first thing to do is find specific products that are Wi-Fi compatible – like a Nest or Ecobee thermostat, light timers and dimmers, and other electronics in your home.
 These are pretty readily available as a good majority of companies are now offering this technology.
 Each of these products will come with directions on how to download their app and will walk you through the steps to set things up.
-This article from Tom’s Guide is a good place to learn about some of the best options out there.

 Setting up schedules